Maimon Cohen: Works

-After four chapters, on orthography, morphology (and morpho-phonology), syntax (and morpho-syntax), and lexicon and style, Cohen presents his conclusion: the vast majority of occurrences of Qere and Kethiv in Scripture reflect different dialects of the ancient Hebrew language (whether earlier and later, or simultaneous).
-Only a few occurrences are related to the specific style of Scripture; most occurrences have nothing to do with Scripture in particular, and everything to do with the Hebrew language as a whole.
-Because of this, he writes in the preface that this book will be interesting not only to people who are concerned with the phenomenon of Qere/Kethiv, and not even only for people who study Biblical orthography, but to linguists of Hebrew in general, and scholars of the Bible in general.
+After four chapters, on orthography, morphology (and morpho-phonology), syntax (and morpho-syntax), and lexicon and style, Cohen presented this conclusion: the vast majority of occurrences of Qere and Kethiv in Scripture reflect different dialects of the ancient Hebrew language (whether earlier. later, or simultaneous).
+Only a few occurrences are related to the specific style of Scripture; most occurrences have nothing to do with Scripture per se, and instead relate to the Hebrew language as a whole.
+He writes in the preface that this book would be interesting to people who are concerned with the phenomenon of Qere/Kethiv, people who study Biblical orthography, to Hebrew linguists in general, and Biblical scholars.